Sustainable living: Sustainable building materials

 Insulation of a sustainable home is important because of the energy it conserves throughout the life of the home.
-Well insulated walls and lofts using green materials are a must as it reduces or, in combination with a house that is well designed, eliminates the need for heating and cooling altogether.
+Well-insulated walls and lofts using green materials are a must as it reduces or, in combination with a house that is well designed, eliminates the need for heating and cooling altogether.
 Installation of insulation varies according to the type of insulation being used.
 Typically, lofts are insulated by strips of insulating material laid between rafters.
 Walls with cavities are done in much the same manner.
 For walls that do not have cavities behind them, solid-wall insulation may be necessary which can decrease internal space and can be expensive to install.
 Energy-efficient windows are another important factor in insulation.
 Simply assuring that windows (and doors) are well sealed greatly reduces energy loss in a home.
-Double or Triple glazed windows are the typical method to insulating windows, trapping gas or creating a vacuum between two or three panes of glass allowing heat to be trapped inside or out.
+Double or triple-glazed windows are the typical method of insulating windows, trapping gas or creating a vacuum between two or three panes of glass allowing heat to be trapped inside or out.
 Low-emissivity or Low-E glass is another option for window insulation.
-It is a coating on windowpanes of a thin, transparent layer of metal oxide and works by reflecting heat back to its source, keeping the interior warm during the winter and cool during the summer.
+It is a coating on windowpanes of a thin, transparent layer of metal oxide and works by reflecting heat to its source, keeping the interior warm during the winter and cool during the summer.
 Simply hanging heavy-backed curtains in front of windows may also help their insulation.
 "Superwindows," mentioned in Natural Capitalism: Creating the Next Industrial Revolution, became available in the 1980s and use a combination of many available technologies, including two to three transparent low-e coatings, multiple panes of glass, and a heavy gas filling.
-Although more expensive, they are said to be able to insulate four and a half times better than a typical double-glazed windows.
+Although more expensive, they are said to be able to insulate four and a half times better than a typical double-glazed window.

-Equipping roofs with highly reflective material (such as aluminum) increases a roof's albedo and will help reduce the amount of heat it absorbs, hence, the amount of energy needed to cool the building it is on.
+Equipping roofs with highly reflective material (such as aluminum) increases a roof's albedo and will help reduce the amount of heat it absorbs, hence the amount of energy needed to cool the building it is on.
 Green roofs or "living roofs" are a popular choice for thermally insulating a building.
 They are also popular for their ability to catch storm-water runoff and, when in the broader picture of a community, reduce the heat island effect (see urban heat island) thereby reducing energy costs of the entire area.
-It is arguable that they are able to replace the physical "footprint" that the building creates, helping reduce the adverse environmental impacts of the building's presence.
+Arguably, they are able to replace the physical "footprint" that the building creates, helping reduce the adverse environmental impacts of the building's presence.